RanasingheTKSA/RanasingheTKSA/README.md

   </h2>
 </p>

-- 📚 I am currently a undergraduate reading a BSc Hons in Information technology, Specializing Information Technology at SLIIT.
+- 📚As a recent graduate with a BSc Hons in Information Technology, specializing in Information Technology from SLIIT.
 - 🌱 I have an experience in front-end and back-end, Front-End : Angular, React JS, Scala, HTML, CSS, Bootstrap, JavaScript.
              Back-End  : Java Framework, Java Springboot, Java Jearsy, ASP.NET Core, C#, Ajax.